Team-Resurgent/LPC-Mangler/README.md

 # LPC Mangler

 A WIP/Concept Mod for original xbox.
+Designed by Members from Team Resurgent.

 Would love for the community to contribute & complete the design

+Currently supports upto 4MB Flashes.
+Also gas ability for serial outpput etc.

-Requires Lframe to be implemented to work with higher revs.
+Requires Lframe to be implemented to work with higher rev xbox possibly.